American High (TV series)

 American High is an American documentary television show about the lives of fourteen students at Highland Park High School, located in the city of Highland Park, Illinois.
-The series originally aired on Fox and was canceled after four episodes.
+Created by documentary filmmaker R. J. Cutler, the series originally aired on Fox and was canceled after four episodes.
 It was later picked up by PBS and aired in its entirety.
-The series was created by R. J. Cutler, a documentary filmmaker.
 The show received the 2001 Emmy Award for Outstanding Non-Fiction Program.

 The theme song "American High (Now It's Everything)", was written and performed by Bouncing Souls.

-An earlier Fox Network documentary series from 1991, Yearbook also covered the lives of suburban Chicago high school students.

-Plot

-Kaytee's gift for song steers an inner turmoil about her future.
-Morgan's sullen and needy exterior masks his true compassion.
-After revealing his deepest secret to his peers, what's next for Brad?
-Who are they?
-These are real teenagers who unleash their adolescent anxieties amid their triumphs in American High.
-At the brink of adulthood, they face some of the toughest decisions and harshest realizations of their lives during the 1999-2000 school year at a suburban Chicago high school.
-But these kids aren’t actors.
-The situations aren’t contrived.
-The programs are not scripted.
-Cameras roll and the ensuing drama is riveting and real.